aheze/Popovers/README.md

 <img src="Assets/BlocksBackgroundTouches.png" width=300 alt="Popover overlaid over some buttons.
 Tapping on the buttons has no effect.">

 ### 🪟 Window Scene • `UIWindowScene?` • [*`v1.0.4`*](https://github.com/aheze/Popovers/releases/tag/1.0.4)
 The window scene that the popover is tied to.
-By default, this is set to `UIApplication.shared.keyWindow?.windowScene`, which is fully provides single window support and basic multi-window support on iPad.
+By default, this is set to `UIApplication.shared.keyWindow?.windowScene`, which fully provides single window support and basic multi-window support on iPad.
 See [Supporting Multiple Screens](https://github.com/aheze/Popovers#supporting-multiple-screens--v104) for more details.

 ### 👉 On Tap Outside • `(() -> Void)?`